 Share Capital Formula

-Below are the list of formulas that you can use –
+Below is the list of formulas that you can use –

 Now, this share capital formula can look like a simple formula, but we need to break down issue price into two main components. – par value and additional paid in capital.
 The next formula takes care of that.